FBI: 2 agents killed, 3 wounded, suspect dead in Florida - WTMJ

 FBI Director Christopher A. Wray identified the two slain agents as Daniel Alfin and Laura Schwartzenberger, both of whom specialized in investigating crimes against children.

-Two of the wounded agents were taken to hospitals to be treated and were in stable condition, Leverock said.
+Two of the wounded agents were taken to hospitals to be treated and were in stable condition, said Miami FBI Agent Michael D. Leverock.
 The third did not require hospitalization, Wray said.

+The suspect opened fire on the agents when they arrived to serve a federal search warrant, George Piro, who leads the FBI’s Miami field office, said at a news conference.

+“Today this grim reality has taken two of our best from our family,” Piro said.
+“They were valuable members of the FBI and will forever be heroes.
+We will always honor their ultimate sacrifice.”

+President Joe Biden offered his condolences during an immigration event at the White House.

+“They put their lives on the line and that’s a hell of a price to pay,” he said of the agents.
+“My heart aches for the families.”

-Based on a preliminary investigation, federal officials believe the suspect fatally shot himself, according to a law enforcement official familiar with the matter.
+Piro said the suspect would not be identified until his family has been notified.
+Based on a preliminary investigation, federal officials believe he fatally shot himself, according to a law enforcement official familiar with the matter.
 The person cautioned that an official cause of death has not yet been determined and spoke to The Associated Press on condition of anonymity because they were not authorized to discuss the investigation publicly.

 The shooting happened around 6 a.m. in a middle-class neighborhood of single family homes, duplexes and apartment buildings located west of Fort Lauderdale, near the Everglades.